Travelling Solo in Austria

 - Related Posts

-You could spend hours in the historic centre of Vienna which has breathtaking architecture and feels like a living history museum in itself.
-Walk around the old town, visit St Stephens Square and cathedral, and Baroque castles.
-Feel like a princess at one of the palaces – Schoenbrunn Palace, Imperial Palace or Belverdere Palace Museum.
+When you're visiting Vienna, you could spend hours in the historic centre which has breathtaking architecture and feels like a living history museum in itself.
+Things to do in Vienna include: walking around the old town and visiting Vienna attractions such as St Stephens Square and cathedral, and Baroque castles.
+Feel like a princess at one of the palaces – Imperial Palace or Belvedere Palace Museum.
+The Schönbrunn Palace is one of the beautiful places here, and walking through the beautifully landscaped gardens are one of the free things to do in Austria (you have to pay to enter the interior of the palace).

-If you love music then you’ll love Salzburg, birthplace of Mozart – the famous Austrian composer.
-It is said that Salzburg inspired his music and you can visit both his birthplace (which is now a museum) and his old residence here.
-The city is a UNESCO World Heritage Site and walking around you can see why it inspired Mozart so much.
+If you love music then you’ll love Salzburg, one of the best places in Austria to visit, and the birthplace of Mozart – the famous Austrian composer.
+It is said that Salzburg inspired his music and one of the things to do in Salzburg includes visiting his birthplace (which is now a museum) and his old residence.
+This city in Austria is a UNESCO World Heritage Site and one of our travel tips is to take a walking tour to explore this city that inspired Mozart.

 There are so many hidden back streets to explore but if you don’t fancy walking, then cruise along the banks of the Salzach instead.
 Salzburg is a blend of Gothic, Renaissance and Baroque architecture, and has one of the oldest fortresses in Europe – Fortress Hohensalzburg.

 Nicknamed ‘The Rome of the North’ because of its churches and cathedrals, Salzburg is not short of palaces either.
-Visit Leopoldskron Palace, or Hellbrunn Palace for their water fountains.
-Explore the world-famous gardens of Mirabell Palace, or meander around the Baroque Old Town.
+Visit Leopoldskron Palace or Hellbrunn Palace for their water fountains.
+Explore the world-famous gardens of Mirabell Palace (one of the Austria tourist attractions), or meander around the Baroque Old Town.
 Don’t forget to visit the monastery where monks brew their own beer!

 If you love the Sound of Music (and which girl doesn’t!) then it’s fine to do the touristy thing and take the tour to the lake district, Mondsee, Berchtesgaden and sights around the city where the movie was filmed.
 The Untersberg Mountain is full of legends and myths and you can take a cable car to the top.